 - Responding to, or clicking links inside spam emails – again, this alerts the spammers that they have a ‘live’ address, and to send much more spam to it.

 Using your email address for website registrations, shopping or social media can make you and others vulnerable to spam.
 The more you enter your email address online the more likely your address is known by the rest of the world.

 If you’re unsure, ignore it.

-Spam emails are designed to appear legit, but taking a couple seconds to investigate or to simply question the contents of an email can save you a lot of future headaches.
+Spam emails are designed to appear legit, but taking a couple of seconds to investigate or simply question the contents of an email can save you a lot of future headaches.
 There are many types of email spam, but most of them utilize common themes to exploit their targets, such as:

 - Free devices